Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 However, because the input system API is very open, there are many other ways to create actions which may suit less common scenarios.
 For example:

-- You can create [Input Actions assets](ActionAssets.md) which define a set of action data similar to that defined in Project Settings, but is instead stored in a self-contained asset (this is an outdated workflow but is still supported).
+- You can create [Input Action assets](ActionAssets.md) which define a set of action data similar to that defined in Project Settings, but is instead stored in a self-contained asset (this is an outdated workflow but is still supported).
 - You can manually load Actions from JSON data.
 - You can create Actions entirely in code, including setting up the bindings.